Meet the team

 Sir William Atkinson

-Sir William is recognised as being one of the UK’s most respected headteachers.
+Sir William Atkinson is recognised as being one of the UK’s most respected headteachers.
 He was labelled Britain’s most successful headteacher after turning around ‘the worst school in the country.’
-Once plagued by poor exam results and bad behaviour, Phoenix High is now held up as an example for others to follow.
-As well as leading schools directly William has also held several advisory positions on government committees, including as a member of the DfE Standards Task Force and the Fulham School Commission.
-He also continues to offer advise to schools and education bodies on how to improve and tackle particular problems.
-Air William has been a tremendous Ambassador for LTSB since the charity was formed in 2012.
+As well as leading schools directly, William has held several advisory positions on government committees, including as a member of the DfE Standards Task Force and the Fulham School Commission.
+He also continues to offer advice to schools and education bodies on how to improve and tackle specific problems.
+Sir William has been a tremendous Ambassador for LTSB since the charity was formed in 2012.
 He has provided valuable advice, been involved in delivery, been a guest speaker, provided the Commencement Address for one of our Graduations and has always been an inspiration to our young people, LTSB staff, Trustees and fellow Patrons.
 We were delighted when Sir William joined LTSB as a Patron in early 2019.
 He brings an expert understanding of the UK educational system and the specific challenges faced by young people from disadvantaged backgrounds.

 Lord Spencer of Alresford

-Michael Spencer is a British entrepreneur, philanthropist and supporter of LTSB as well as a recognised figure in the City of London.
+Lord Michael Spencer is a British entrepreneur, philanthropist and supporter of LTSB as well as a recognised figure in the City of London.
+Along with Lord O’Neill and David Pinchin, Lord Spencer provided initial funding to the charity through the famous ICAP Charity Day.
 He is now the powerhouse behind a variety of businesses including several FinTech companies through his private investment company, IPGL.
 He is the founder of NEX Group, a UK-based electronic markets and post trade business acquired by CME Group in November 2018.
 NEX Group was formerly known as ICAP, until the sale of its voice-broking business to Tullett Prebon in December 2016.
-We are delighted to congratulate Michael on his peerage, which was announced in the Prime Minister’s July 2020 Honour List.
+Lord Spencer’s peerage was announced in the Prime Minister’s July 2020 Honour List.